orcestra-campaign/flight_segmentation/README.md

 The goal of the flight segmentation is to provide a commonly agreed upon, consistent, and easy-to-use subsampling functionality that can be used by reserachers who work with the ORCESTRA measurement data.
 For instance, studies concerned with the EarthCARE validation can select all segments of kind `ec_track` to obtain all time intervals in which HALO was flying on the EarthCARE track.
 Similarly, all studies that analyse data taken on circular flight paths can use the flight segmentation to select segments of kind `circle`, and are thereby guaranteed to refer to the same commonly agreed upon subset of the campaign data.
 The `events` further enable the selection of colocated measurements that can directly be compared with each other.

 The segments of all reasearch flights are specified and stored in a yaml-file called [all_flights.yaml](https://orcestra-campaign.github.io/flight_segmentation/all_flights.yaml) which gets its input from segmentation markdown-files for all individual flights.
-These segmentation files are stored in [scripts](https://github.com/orcestra-campaign/flight_segmentation/tree/main/scripts) and act as the single point of truth for the definition of segments.
+These segmentation files are stored in [flight_segmentation/scripts](https://github.com/orcestra-campaign/flight_segmentation/tree/main/scripts) and act as the single point of truth for the definition of segments.
 A Github CI executes all segmentation files and updates the all_flights.yaml upon each commit to this repository.
 This allows collaborators to add or modify segments and events as they see fit.

-A tutorial with practical examples for how to import and use the flight segmentation for data analyses are provided on the [ORCESTRA campaign website](https://orcestra-campaign.org/halo_flight_segmentation.html).
+A tutorial with practical examples for how to import and use the flight segmentation for data analyses with python are provided on the [ORCESTRA campaign website](https://orcestra-campaign.org/halo_flight_segmentation.html).

 ## Structure of the all_flights.yaml file